CSS :nth-of-type() Selector

 Definition and Usage

-Tip: Use the :nth-child() selector to select all elements that are the nth child, regardless of type, of their parent.
+Tip: Look at the :nth-child() selector to select the element that is the nth child, regardless of type, of its parent.

 The numbers in the table specifies the first browser version that fully supports the selector.

 Odd and even are keywords that can be used to match child elements whose index is odd or even (the index of the first child is 1).